• Skip to primary navigation

 The six best short films at LFF 2020

-This year's London Film Festival shorts programme was a win for accessibility, even if the shorts were up and down in quality.
+This year’s LFF shorts programme was a win for accessibility, even if the quality of the films was up and down.
 Here are 6 favorites.
-Read more …

 Director Farnoosh Samadi in front of a still from her film, 180 Degree Rule.
 The text reads: Interview.